ClouDesire/docusaurus/docs/home.md

 ---
 # Platform Architecture

-Cloudesire is an Enterprice XaaS Marketplace Platform that allows to sell **subscriptions** on digital products/services provided by 3rd-parties.
+Cloudesire is an Enterprise XaaS Marketplace Platform that allows to sell **subscriptions** on digital products/services provided by 3rd-parties.

 ![cloudesire architecture](assets/platform/Cloudesire-schema-simplified.png)

 The platform provides:
-- customizable and brandable **Marketplace** interfaces for publishing searchable and firterable products/services catalogs
+- customizable and brandable **Marketplace** interfaces for publishing searchable and filterable products/services catalogs
 - a **Control Panel** to easily configure flexible **pricing models**, supporting pre-paid and pay-per-use billing plans and volume discounts
 - an integrated **Monitoring Engine** for collecting, and billing, custom